 Here is where the conversation evolved to the next stage, and I often observe education discussions hit this point.
 A high school chemistry teacher asked how these presentations fit into courses like theirs that are standards-heavy, particularly AP courses.
 There is always a sense of dissonance when perspectives like this are brought up.
 How do you square the transformational ideas being discussed with the practical realities we are facing in our classrooms in the present moment?
 It was nice to see how the group navigated this incongruity.

 We explored the role of PBL models to deliver content and provide opportunities for authentic student presentations.
 This led to others sharing about the need for professional development in order to train teachers to deliver this complex teaching model.
-This led to conversation about the challenges that cash-strapped districts face to support teachers that need PD centered on project-based learning.
+This led to a conversation about the challenges that cash-strapped districts face to support teachers that need PD centered on project-based learning.

 Ideas were being exchanged at a face pace.
 Each participant gave each other the space to share their ideas and pass when they were done.
 It was a great opportunity to listen to a wide range of perspectives on this point.
-Among those participating we had a diversity of teaching experiences that helped examine this topic from different angles.
+Among those participating we had a diversity of teaching experiences that helped us examine this topic from different angles.

 Through this process, we were able to see the full scope of a vicious cycle that occurs in our schooling system.
 Students test below standard, new pedagogies are discussed to address gaps in learning, schools talk about changes to implement, funds aren’t made available to train teachers, students struggle, more testing is done, and on and on.
 One teacher from a lower-income district emphasized the point that the schools that could utilize funds to develop PD to support project-based learning are often in these poorer districts.